My Head: Endless Bummer

-Endless Bummer is the first and only My Head's studio album.
-The record was released the April 16, 1996.
-Its recording and distribution was handled by Capitol Records.
+Endless Bummer is the first and only My Head studio album.
+The record was released the April 16, 1996 and released on Capitol Records.
 This album is notable for its heavy guitar riffs influenced by psychedelic and funk rock that allude to bands like Alice in Chains and Cream.

 Track listing

 Single

 The only single taken from the album was the track "Humbucker".
 It was released on April 1, 1996.
 Later that month, My Head filmed the music video for this song at EMI studios; it later debuted on VH1.